Chiral Anomaly Induced Transverse Planar Transport Phenomena in Three Dimensional Spin-Orbit Coupled Metals: Conclusion

-These theoretical predictions can be directly tested through planar transport measurements under the simultaneous application of electric fields and thermal gradients.
-Such experiments would not only validate our theoretical results but also establish clear signatures of chiral anomaly-driven transport in spin-orbit coupled metallic systems.
+Our theoretical predictions can be directly tested through planar transport measurements under the simultaneous application of electric fields and thermal gradients (as discussed in Section \ref{Exptprop}).
+Such experiments would not only validate our theoretical results but also establish signatures of chiral anomaly driven transport in three-dimensional, spin-orbit coupled metallic systems.